Texas v. White: Majority opinion

 The court delivered its opinion (with five justices supporting and three dissenting) on April 12, 1869.
 Chief Justice Salmon Chase, a former U.S. Secretary of the Treasury under President Abraham Lincoln, first addressed a procedural issue raised in the original filings claiming that the state lacked the authority to prosecute the case.
 Chase ruled that the approval by any one of the three governors of the original bill submitted to the court was sufficient to authorize the action.

 Chase wrote that the original Union of the colonies had been made in reaction to very real problems faced by the colonists.
 The first result of these circumstances was the creation of the Articles of Confederation, which established a perpetual union between these states.
 The Constitution, when implemented, only strengthened and perfected this relationship.
 Chase wrote:

 The Union of the States never was a purely artificial and arbitrary relation.
 It began among the Colonies, and grew out of common origin, mutual sympathies, kindred principles, similar interests, and geographical relations.
 It was confirmed and strengthened by the necessities of war, and received definite form and character and sanction from the Articles of Confederation.
 By these, the Union was solemnly declared to "be perpetual".
 And when these Articles were found to be inadequate to the exigencies of the country, the Constitution was ordained "to form a more perfect Union".
 It is difficult to convey the idea of indissoluble unity more clearly than by these words.
 What can be indissoluble if a perpetual Union, made more perfect, is not?

-After establishing the origin of the nation, Chase next addressed Texas' relationship to that Union.
+After establishing the origin of the nation, Chase next addressed Texas's relationship to that Union.
 He rejected the notion that Texas had merely created a compact with the other states; rather, he said, it had in fact incorporated itself into an existing indissoluble political body.
 From the decision: